DMPRoadmap/roadmap/README.md

 This happens when the 'pepper' key defined in config/initializers/devise.rb does not match the one on your old server.
 Simply update the pepper and restart the application.

+___

+I am getting an undefined method 'devise' on the app/modles/user.rb object when running tests or trying to start the service.

+This happens when you have not created a copy of the devise.rb.example initializer file.
+To correct it copy the file and update its parameters accordingly:
+>     > cp config/initializers/devise.rb.example config/initializers/devise.rb

 #### Support
 Issues should be reported here on [Github Issues](https://github.com/DMPRoadmap/roadmap/issues) Please be advised though that we can only provide limited support for your local installations.